BetimS/Cybersecurity-Portfolio/Bsh Project/Project Files/readme.txt

 the value of that variable.
 After this I needed to go through all the string and constantly seperating with every ":" and seeing if that path results in an executable using the command access().
 If this is true we give the task of executing the linux command to a child process so the result doesn't stop our bsh program.

-I did not do any of the extra credit.